QuantConnect/Documentation/v2/our-platform/api-reference/project-management.rst

 Delete a Project
 ----------------

-Delete the project with the specified project ID.
+Delete the project with the specified project Id.

 Path
 ====